Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-The Rectified Linear Unit (ReLU) is the predominant choice of activation function in machine learning.
-A single ReLU function or neuron has two parameters -- a unit \footnote{In general it suffices to have polynomially bounded norm: $\|w\| \leq W$.
-But the restriction to unit vectors $w$ is without loss of generality, since we can scale $y$ appropriately as in Proposition~\ref{prop:prelim:scaling-v}.} vector $w \in \R^d$ and a bias $b \in \R$, and acts on an input $x \in \R^d$ as
+The Rectified Linear Unit (ReLU) is a predominant activation function in machine learning.
+A ReLU neuron has two parameters---a vector $w \in \R^d$ and a bias $b \in \R$---and acts on an input $x \in \R^d$ via

 Given a distribution $\calD$ over samples $(x,y) \in \R^d \times \R$, the loss incurred by a ReLU function with parameters $w \in \R^d, b \in \R$ on distribution $\calD$ is given by the least squares error